effiecient/effie-BE/README.md

-# How to Clone and Setup Repo
+# How to Clone and Setup Repository

 ## For SSH